OpFlow-dev/OpFlow/doc/01_Basics/operator.rst

 masterpiece and trust the orchestra. ^_^

 .. note::
-    You can now checkout the 1D convection example in the Example section.
+    You can now checkout the :ref:`1D convection example<Example 01: Conv 1D>` in the Example section.
 Try it out!